joinmeow/amazon-cognito-passwordless-auth/README.md

 // 2.
 Wait for the sign-in to complete const tokens = await signedIn;

 // 3.
-If the sign-in response includes new device metadata, register the device if (tokens.newDeviceMetadata?.deviceKey) {
+Check if the user needs to be asked about remembering the device if (tokens.userConfirmationNecessary) {
-  // Store device key for future authentications localStorage.setItem("deviceKey", tokens.newDeviceMetadata.deviceKey);

-  // Generate SRP salt and verifier for the device const deviceVerifierConfig = generateDeviceVerifier();

-  // 4.
-Confirm the device with server const result = await confirmDevice("My Device", deviceVerifierConfig);
+  // Ask the user if they want to remember this device const rememberDevice = confirm(

-  // 5.
-If user confirmation is required, mark as remembered (this step is handled by the library) if (result.UserConfirmationNecessary) {
+    "Remember this device?
+You won't need MFA next time."
+  );

-    await updateDeviceStatus({
+  // Update device status based on user's choice await updateDeviceStatus({
+    accessToken: tokens.accessToken,
-      deviceKey: tokens.newDeviceMetadata.deviceKey,
+    deviceKey: tokens.deviceKey,
-      deviceRememberedStatus: "remembered",
+    deviceRememberedStatus: rememberDevice ? "remembered" : "not_remembered",
   });
 }
-}

-// 6.
-On subsequent sign-ins, include the device key const { signedIn } = await authenticateWithSRP({
+// 4.
+On subsequent sign-ins, the library automatically uses the remembered device
-  username: "user@example.com",
-  password: "securePassword123",
-  deviceKey: localStorage.getItem("deviceKey"),
-});

-// 7.
-When using a remembered device, Cognito will send DEVICE_SRP_AUTH challenge
-// instead of MFA challenge, which the library handles automatically
+// and handles the DEVICE_SRP_AUTH challenge instead of requiring MFA
 ```

+How device authentication works:

-When a user signs in with a remembered device:
+1. **Device Confirmation** (automatic): When a user signs in on a new device, the library automatically registers the device with Cognito.

-1. The library includes the device key in the authentication request
-2. Amazon Cognito sends a DEVICE_SRP_AUTH challenge instead of an MFA challenge
-3. The library automatically responds to the device challenge
-4. The user is signed in without needing to provide an additional MFA code
+2. **Device Remembering** (user choice): Your app should ask users if they want to remember the device when `tokens.userConfirmationNecessary` is true.

+3. **Subsequent Sign-ins**: On remembered devices, users bypass MFA automatically.

 ### TOTP MFA Setup